 What to Do

 Everything is blooming in Costa Rica in June.
-Besides that gorgeous tropical fauna, the water levels of the nation's rivers are rising too.
-That makes the green season the perfect time of year to brave some rapids on a whitewater rafting adventure.
-The Río Pacuare, for example, is regarded as one of the best rafting rivers in the world, and you can enjoy its class II/III and IV rapids on an organized outing.
-It can be a hair-raising adventure but rest assured all guides are professionals and offer a safety tutorial before embarking.
-Some rafting trips even take place over multiple days and include an overnight stay in a jungle lodge as well as nature treks.
+Besides that gorgeous tropical fauna, the water levels of the rivers are rising too.
+That makes the green season the perfect time to brave some rapids on a whitewater rafting adventure.
+The Río Pacuare, for example, is regarded as one of the best rafting rivers in the world, and you can enjoy it's class II/III and IV rapids on an organized outing.
+Many rafting trips take place over multiple days and include an overnight stay in a jungle lodge plus nature treks.

 Events in June